DataDog/integrations-core/oracle/README.md

 ### Configuration

 Edit the `oracle.yaml` file to point to your server and port, set the masters to monitor.
+See the [sample oracle.yaml](https://github.com/DataDog/integrations-core/blob/master/oracle/conf.yaml.default) for all available configuration options.

 ### Validation